Overview of Sears Roebuck's "Craftsman" Brand

 Craftsman label from our archive of machinery decals

-Craftsman is the premier brand name for Sears Roebuck and Sears Canada.
+Craftsman is the premier brand name for Sears, Roebuck & Co. and Simpsons-Sears / Sears Canada.
 The Craftsman trademark was registered by Sears on May 20, 1927.
 A variety of companies manufactured tools for Sears under the Craftsman name.
 If you want to identify the manufacturer of a Craftsman machine, follow the link under "Sears, Roebuck Number Prefixes", below.
 The known makers of wood-working machines, metal-working machines, and stationary engines are listed in the next section, below.

 Companion label from our archive of machinery decals

 Dunlap label from our archive of machinery decals

 Dunlap is a Sears brand used on their basic feature machines.
 Some older Dunlap machines were still good quality, and remain very good values.
 Dunlap-branded machines were made by Atlas Press, Central Specialty/King-Seeley, and others.

 Some machines sold by Sears Roebuck (including all machines before about 1930) did not use any of the Craftsman, Companion, or Dunlap names, but were branded simply as "Sears, Roebuck & Co."
 An example is a scrollsaw made by Syncro.